IAQ: How to Answer Customers’ Air Quality Questions

 What is a HEPA filter or MERV filter ratings?

 MERV filter ratings refer to minimum efficiency reporting values, a filter’s ability to capture larger particles between 0.3 and 10 microns.
 A higher number means the filter is better at trapping specific types of particles, with 16 as the highest MERV filter rating.
+Learn more about MERV rating recommendations.

 Because an HVAC HEPA filter can be so dense, using it in a residential home may reduce air flow.
-Let your customer know which filter would work best to meet their needs without straining their specific heating and cooling system.
+Let your customers know which filter would work best to meet their needs without straining their specific heating and cooling system.

 Is there a product that can purify both air and surfaces safely?

 Active ultraviolet (UV) products from certain manufacturers filter and then create supercharged molecules that break down contaminants both in the air and on surfaces.
 You could support your customers by calculating the size of their homes and helping them choose the UV product that fits their needs.
+Proper sizing and integration reinforce your value as an expert HVAC consultant.

 For all IAQ products, check the manufacturer’s guidelines and the capacity of the mechanical equipment to help determine the size of the device needed for your customer’s home or business.